 - splitting workers’ shifts to reduce the number of workers onsite at any given time.
 Schedule time between shifts so that there is no overlap of staff arriving at and leaving the workplace or have different entrances and exits to avoid interaction.

 - Direct workers to keep 1.5 metres of distance between them in accordance with general health advice.
 To achieve the best outcomes for physical distancing:

 - implement the density requirements specified in your jurisdiction (for example, 4 square metres of space per person)

-- put signs around the workplace and create wall or floor markings to identify 1.5 metres distance.
+- put signs around the workplace and create wall or floor markings to identify 1.5 metres distance, including in areas such as control rooms.
 Your staff could wear a badge as a visual reminder to each other of physical distancing requirements.

 - limit physical interactions between workers, workers and clients, and workers and other persons at the site – e.g. by using contactless deliveries and limiting non-essential visitors, and

-- require workers to use other methods such as mobile phone or radio to communicate rather than face to face interaction, and
+- require workers to use other methods such as mobile phone or radio to communicate rather than face to face interaction.

 Layout of the work site